ljw1004/roslyn/docs/specs/feature - arbitrary async returns.md

 * It then retrieves the `U Task {get;}` property on `builder`.
 It is an error if this instance property doesn't exist or isn't public or if its property type `U` isn't identical to the return type of the async tasklike-returning method.

 Execution of `sm.MoveNext()` might cause other builder methods to be invoked:
 * The first cold await might cause a copy of the builder (if `BuilderType` is a struct) or a copy of a reference to the builder (if `BuilderType` is a class) to be placed on the heap.
 In this case the builder's `void SetStateMachine(IAsyncStateMachine sm)` method is invoked.
-It is an error if this instance method doesn't exist or isn't public.
-(TODO: I'm not sure why it calls this!)
+It is an error if this instance method doesn't exist or isn't public. (**TODO:** I'm not sure when and why it calls this! after all, the builder is given a state-machine in both Start and AwaitOnCompleted.
+So why keep it?)
-* If the async method completes succesfully, it invokes the builder's `void SetResult()` method (in case of a non-generic tasklike), or the builder's `void SetResult(T result)` method (in case of a generic tasklike).
+* If the async method completes succesfully, it invokes the builder's `void SetResult()` method (in case of a non-generic tasklike), or the builder's `void SetResult(T result)` method with the operand of the return statement (in case of a generic tasklike).
 It is an error if this instance method doesn't exist or isn't public.
 * If the async method fails with an exception, it invokes the builder's `void SetException(System.Exception ex)` method.
 It is an error if this instance method doesn't exist or isn't public.
 * If the async method executes an `await e` operation, it invokes `var awaiter = e.GetAwaiter()`.
   * If this awaiter implements `ICriticalNotifyCompletion` and the `IsCompleted` property is false, then it calls the builder's `void AwaitUnsafeOnCompleted<TA,TSM>(ref TA awaiter, ref TSM sm) where TA : ICriticalNotifyCompletion where TSM : IAsyncStateMachine`.
 It is an error if this instance method doesn't exist or isn't public or has the wrong constraints.
-The builder is expected to call `awaiter.UnsafeOnCompleted(action)` with some `action` that will cause `sm.MoveNext()` to be invoked once.
+The builder is expected to call `awaiter.UnsafeOnCompleted(action)` with some `action` that will cause `sm.MoveNext()` to be invoked once; or, instead, the builder may call `sm.MoveNext()` once itself.
   * If this awaiter implements `INotifyCompletion` and the `IsCompleted` property is false, then it calls the builder's `void AwaitOnCompleted<TA,TSM>(ref TA awaiter, ref TSM sm) where TA : INotifyCompletion where TSM : IAsyncStateMachine`.
 It is an error if this instance method doesn't exist or isn't public or has the wrong constraints.
-Again the builder is expected to call `awaiter.OnCompleted(action)` similarly.
+Again the builder is expected to call `awaiter.OnCompleted(action)` similarly, or call `sm.MoveNext()` itself.

 There's one final requirement:
 * The Visual Studio IDE might invoke the method `builder.GetCompletionActions()`, where the return type must either implement `System.Threading.Tasks.Task` or be `Action[]`.
 It is an error if this instance method doesn't exist or doesn't have the right return type.
   * The IDE calls this in order to display an "async callstack".
   * The idea is that if someone had retrieved the property `var tasklike = builder.Task`, and then called `tasklike.OnCompleted(action)` or `tasklike.UnsafeOnCompleted(action)`, then the IDE needs to be able to get a list of all those `action`s which are still pending.
   * It's common for tasklike types to use a `System.Threading.Tasks.Task` under the hood.
-We don't have any way to extract the list of actions out of one, but the IDE does, and if you return an object of type `Task` then the IDE will use its techniques.
+We don't have any way to extract the list of actions out of one, but the IDE does, and if you return an object of type `Task` then the IDE will use its techniques to extract those actions and display the callstack.
   * If you return `null` from this method, then the IDE will never be able to display async callstacks beyond the point of an async tasklike-returning method.
-This will make users disappointed.
+This will make users unhappy.